donnywdavis/hackingwithswift/README.md

 Use the SwiftyJSON library to pull in data from an API.
 Then display the title of that data in a table view controller.
 When a table row is selected format the body of the JSON request in HTML to display in the detail view controller.

+## Project 8
+Create a clone of 7 Little Words.
+Read a text file that has seven clues along with their answer.
+Split each line of the text file to make arrays for build the random list of buttons to select the words from.
+Compare the positions in the arrays to determine right answers and update the labels accordingly.
+Show and hide the buttons as selections are made.
+Use an observer for the score variable to update the label on the screen whenever the score variable changes.